24 Hour Emergency Care: 630.420.0013

 A woman having a tooth extracted in our Naperville dentist office.

-Why Are Wisdom Teeth Often Extracted?
+How Are Teeth Extracted?

 What Should I Expect After a Tooth Extraction?